Shafeeq-Msf/LibraryManagementSystem/README.md

 # Library Management System
 The Library Management System is a Java-based application that allows users to manage books in a library.
 It provides features such as adding books, removing books, updating book information, searching for books, displaying all books, showing available books, borrowing books, and returning books.

-Getting Started
+# Getting Started
 To use the Library Management System, follow these steps:

-Clone the repository: git clone <repository-url>
+1.Clone the repository: git clone <repository-url>
-Open the project in your preferred Java IDE.
+2.Open the project in your preferred Java IDE.
-Compile and run the LibraryManagementSystem class to start the application.
+3.Compile and run the LibraryManagementSystem class to start the application.

-Usage
+**Usage**
 Upon running the application, a menu will be displayed with various options.
 Use the number keys to select the desired option.
 Here are the available options:

 Add Book: Allows you to add a new book to the library.
 Enter the book's ISBN, title, author, and publication year.